realworlddatascience/realworlddatascience.github.io/README.md

 image-alt: # provides a description of the image for screen readers
 ```

+Remember, images used as thumbnails for article listings must be set to 991px(w) x 724px(h).

 ### 6. Review and update the article footer
 All RWDS articles end with a foooter that looks like this: